Infineon/mtb-example-btsdk-hal-low-power/README.md

 ### Software Setup

 This code example consists of two parts: a client and a server.
 For the client, download and install the CySmart app for [iOS](https://itunes.apple.com/us/app/cysmart/id928939093?mt=8) or [Android](https://play.google.com/store/apps/details?id=com.cypress.cysmart&hl=en).
-You can also use the [CySmart Host Emulation Tool](http://www.cypress.com/go/cysmart) Windows PC application if you have access to the [CY5677 CySmart BLE 4.2 USB Dongle](http://www.cypress.com/documentation/development-kitsboards/cy5677-cysmart-bluetooth-low-energy-ble-42-usb-dongle).
+You can also use the [CySmart Host Emulation Tool](http://www.cypress.com/go/cysmart) Windows PC application if you have access to the [CY5677 CySmart LE 4.2 USB Dongle](http://www.cypress.com/documentation/development-kitsboards/cy5677-cysmart-bluetooth-low-energy-ble-42-usb-dongle).

 Scan the following QR codes from your mobile phone to download the CySmart app.